[image]

 USB-Drive Storage

 This category includes both SSDs and thumb drives attached by USB port.
-Your drive's name shows up in the app's folder choosers (e.g., MYSSD) on all platforms.
+On all platforms, your drive's name shows up in the app's folder choosers (e.g., MYSSD).
 The name comes from your drive's label, if set; if no label is available, the name is a serial number or generic title which depends on the host platform (more on this ahead).

 Storage on Other Media